appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/download.md

 * SVG

 :::info
-It's important to note that the mime-type parameter of the file can't be forced or manipulated, and the system only allows the file to be downloaded in its original mime-type.
+The Download action does not convert the file to a specific type and it is downloaded in the original format.
+If you need to change the file type, you would need to convert the data to a specific format using JavaScript before downloading.
 :::